Physical Schema Naming Conventions

 - When dealing with single source tables it is often useful to keep the table and column names identical to the source to assist in understanding the lineage of your data.

-- Column names are similarily kept identical in most cases, or should be built based off your representation terms previously defined.
+- Column names are similarly kept identical in most cases, or should be built based off your representation terms previously defined.

 - Related, some customer find it useful to add an identifier to the end to identify the type of table the object is: